thebeebs/Content/launch-json.md

 ---
-title: Launch.json and node appication settings
+title: Launch.json and node application settings
 authors:
 - thebeebs
 intro: 'The launch.json file is a great way to add application settings to a node application when you are debugging locally'